 Whether it’s because of the cost of living, high-interest credit cards or unexpected expenses, millions of Americans struggle with debt.
 One way to find debt relief in Texas is through debt consolidation companies.
 Consolidating unsecured debt can reduce stress and make monthly payments more manageable.

 If you’re not sure debt consolidation is right for you, there are other ways to find debt relief.
 This includes turning to local, state or federal programs designed to help financially.
-It also includes knowing your state and federal rights as a consumer when it comes to Texan debt collection practices.
+It also includes knowing your state and federal rights regarding Texan debt collection practices as a consumer.
 With that in mind, here’s what you need to know to become debt-free in the Lone Star State.

 Texas Ranks 30th for Consumer Debt

 In the United States, Texas currently ranks number 30 for consumer debt.
 In 2021, the average resident owed $84,744 in consumer debt — up from $81,360 in 2020.
 For context, this includes things like:

 Throughout the country, Americans ages 18 to 56 have seen an overall increase in debt.
 Meanwhile, those ages 57 and up have experienced a debt reduction.

 While Texas doesn’t rank as highly as other states when it comes to consumer debt, many people still need help managing their bills.
 That’s where debt consolidation and financial aid programs come into play.

 Here are a few other significant Texas debt and credit statistics:

 - Average credit card debt per household: $6,753 (the national average is around $6,194)